act-rules/act-rules.github.io/_rules/html-page-title-2779a5.md

 ## Assumptions

 This rule assumes that [Success Criterion 2.4.2 Page Titled](https://www.w3.org/TR/WCAG21/#page-titled) does not require that a document only has one `title` element, nor that it is a child of the `head` element of a document.
 While this is invalid in HTML, the HTML 5.2 specification describes what should happen in case of multiple titles, and titles outside the `head` element.
 Because of this, neither of these validation issues causes a conformance problem for WCAG.
-Regardless of if this is required by 2.4.2 Page Titled, failing this rule means the success criterion is not satisfied.
+Regardless of whether this is required by 2.4.2 Page Titled, failing this rule means the success criterion is not satisfied.

 ## Accessibility Support